-XFg(w,x,g,b) : s
+XFg(w,x,g,b): s foreground color

-XFg(w,x,g,b) retrieves and/or sets foreground by name or "r,g,b" similar to XBg().
-XFg() fails if the server is not able to set the foreground to the requested color.
+XFg(w,x,g,b) retrieves and/or sets foreground by name, rgb, or mutable color value, similar to XBg().
+XFg() fails if the foreground cannot be set to the requested color.